snovakovic/Playground/README.md

   3) Snake: Classic snake game using only HTML and JavaScript - no canvas included.

   4) Conway's Game of Life : More about game http://en.wikipedia.org/wiki/Conway's_Game_of_Life

+  5) Snake and ladders two player dice board game.
+Be first to 100 to win